 (c) for a third or subsequent offence, a fine of $100 000 and imprisonment for 12 months.

-(2) Each owner of a building or an incidental structure in respect of which demolition work is done without a demolition permit being in effect for the demolition work must ensure that the demolition work complies with each building standard that applies to the demolition work.
+(2) Each owner of a building or an incidental structure in respect of which demolition work is done without a demolition permit being in effect for the demolition work must ensure that the demolition work complies with each applicable building standard.

 Penalty: